Year 4 Newsletter

 Spellings and times table tests will be every Friday, spelling booklets will be sent home to practise every week.
 Times table practise will be provided in school and your support with learning at home will be appreciated.

-Celebration assembly will continue to be held on Thursday afternoons and singing assemblies on alternate Fridays, please refer to our assembly schedule on our school website.
+Celebration assembly will continue to be held on Thursday afternoons and singing assemblies on alternate Fridays.

 Year 4 Teacher